Getting Started in Research

 - CONTRIBUTE to the knowledge in a specific discipline

 - BUILD relationships with professionals

 Now, what is research?
 You may have an idea that all researchers focus on a cure for a disease or something very difficult, such as the discovery of a new galaxy!
 But research can more generally be defined as a systematic investigation of a topic.
 At Baylor University, there is research taking place in every school and department.
 The projects may look slightly different, but they all are organized around a central question that can be explored using a set of accepted methods.
+This may mean studying ancient texts, performing in a concert or theatre production, or engaging in a community-based research project.
 With a little effort, you can find out what type of research takes place in a field of your choice.
 Start by looking up faculty in your area of interest and explore their research publications.

 A few more FAQs:

 This is a good question that each student should ask themselves.
 All students are capable and can benefit from working on a research project, but it does take commitment.
 Take time to meet with professors and learn about their expectations.
 Are you looking for a mentor that will let you have your own project, or do you want to work with another student or researcher on a project?
 Are you willing to show up regularly and collaborate with others?
 Think about the questions you would like to ask before meeting with the mentor.
 Research professors often have graduate students that are working alongside them.
 Graduate students are learning what it is like to be a professional in a specific field from their mentors.
 Many times you can learn more about a specific research group from the graduate students or experienced undergraduates.

 Do I need research experience to get into medical school?